juju/docs/src/en/getting-started.md

 You build your [model][models] by adding and relating applications from the [Charm Store][charmstore].
-Press the green '+' symbol in the middle of the web UI to search for applications in the Store.
+Press the green '+' symbol in the middle of the web UI to search for applications in the Charm Store.

 You will see a list of available charms and bundles with a description of each.
 Select a [charm][charms] or [bundle][bundles] to learn more about it.